michalroots/michalroots.github.io/_pages/sailing.md

 ## Current Goal

+- Host another sailing expedition, in early November in Spain/Portugal.
+Here's a video from the last one.

+<iframe width="420" height="315" src="http://www.youtube.com/embed/dPkeRCvKJp8" frameborder="0" allowfullscreen></iframe>

-- Complete practical part of **commercial license for sailing ships up to 500 GT** (2.5/6 months at sea)
+- Complete practical part of **commercial license for sailing ships up to 500 GT** (3/6 months at sea)
 - Establish **long term partnerships with sailing ships**.
 ## Long Term Goal

 Create **regenerative expeditions at sea**, **connect positive impact projects**, and **facilitate sustainable slow travel under sail**.

-**Invite crews on nature immersions in the Azores**, right in the middle of the Atlantic Circuit.
-Pico is my Home Island.
 ## Am I a fit for your boat?

 TLDR: On top of my sailing experience I bring over a decade of facilitation and media production.